Secret Coders: About the Author

-Gene Luen Yang, the author of the series, is a cartoonist.
-However, he majored in computer science when he was in college at U.C.
+American cartoonist Gene Luen Yang authored Secret Coders.
+He acquired a bachelor's degree in computer science at U.C.
 Berkeley.
-Some of his non-cartoonist jobs included a few years of software developing and over fifteen years of high school teaching computer science in Oakland, California.
-His books are based on his teaching techniques, and meant to be educational, fun, and accessible by all age levels.
+Some of his non-cartoonist jobs included a few years of software development and over 15 years of high school, teaching computer science in Oakland, California.
+His books are based on his teaching techniques, and meant to be educational, fun, and accessible to all age levels.
 He wrote the book to inspire people to learn coding.
 Yang wrote the book in a similar way to how he taught his classes.
+He has written many graphic novels including American Born Chinese, Dragon Hoops and Boxers & Saints.
+American Born Chinese also an upcoming TV series based on the original book.

-Structure of the Novels
+Structure

-Secret Coders is a series of 6 educational graphic novels.
+The Secret Coders series consists of six educational graphic novels.
 Each of the Secret Coders graphic novels has 3 chapters.
 The chapter “titles” are drawings of four-eyed binary birds, displaying the chapter number in binary with open and closed eyes.
 At the end of each chapter, there is a coding or binary challenge.
 At the end of each book, there is a coding challenge.
 The answer to the coding challenge is revealed at the beginning of the next book.
 The sixth and final book does not have a coding challenge at the end.

 The beginning of the first book implies that the books are stories being told by the main character, Hopper.
 This is confirmed by the end of book six, where Hopper begins to tell the story to Eni.